AxiomBenchmark/Axiom/README.md

 npm run bs
 ```
 Then navigate to https://localhost:3000
-For more information about Deployment, see the Deployment Guide.
+For more information see the [Deployment Guide](https://github.com/AxiomBenchmark/Axiom/wiki/Deployment-Guide)
 ## Contributing
 Please be respectful of others.
 Please follow the below guidelines.
 Pull requests and code that does not meet the guidelines will be rejected.